Homemade Gluten Free Apricot Jam Bars

 • Drizzle the tops with melted white chocolate.

-• Top the jam layer with some fresh fruit like blueberries.
+• Top the jam layer with fresh fruit, such as blueberries.

 The secret to a fluffy crumb topping is to crumble the top crust mixture into tiny pieces before baking.